Chaos for Premier League players in Brazil game Leeds United's Raphinha was forced to miss

-Chaos for Premier League players in Brazil verus Argentina clash that Leeds United's Raphinha was forced to miss
+Chaos for Premier League stars in Brazil versus Argentina clash that Leeds United's Raphinha was forced to miss

 Chaos has descended in Brazil's World Cup Qualifier against Argentina, a game Leeds United's Raphinha was prevented from playing in due to a Premier League pact.